ShapeOfMatter/LCom/UniChorLambda/noSubtyping.md

   \textsc{Tvar} (which isn't compatible with the assumed empty $Γ$), and \textsc{Tinl} and \textsc{Tinr}, which respectively force $N$ to have the required forms for $M$ to step by \textsc{CaseL} or \textsc{CaseR}.
+  From the typing rules, \textsc{MTdata}, and the first part of Lemma "Enclave", the masking required by the step rules is possible.
 - \textsc{Tapp}: $M$ is of form $F A$, and $F$ is of a function type and $A$ also types (both in the same empty $Γ$).
   By induction, either $F$ can step (so $M$ can step by \textsc{App2}),